 London Stock Exchange

-OP Financial Group is Finland’s largest financial services group, with two million owner-customers and more than 12,000 employees.
-We provide a comprehensive range of banking and insurance services for private and corporate customers.
+OP Financial Group is Finland’s largest financial services group, with more than two million owner-customers and approximately 13,000 employees.
+We provide a comprehensive range of banking and insurance services for personal and corporate customers.
 OP Financial Group consists of OP cooperative banks, its central cooperative OP Cooperative, and the latter's subsidiaries and affiliates.
 Our mission is to promote the sustainable prosperity, security and wellbeing of our owner-customers and operating region.
 Together with our owner-customers, we have been building Finnish society and a sustainable future for 120 years now. www.op.fi